exanauts/Argos.jl/docs/src/index.md

 ## Purpose

-When using the polar formulation, OPF problems formulate as large-scale nonlinear problems (NLP), challenging to solve.
+When using the polar formulation, OPF problems translates to large-scale nonconvex nonlinear problems (NLP), challenging to solve.
 When solving such large-scale problems, the two bottlenecks are:
 1. The evaluation of the nonlinear first- and second-order derivatives.
 2. The solution of the Karush-Kuhn-Tucker (KKT) system inside the optimization solver.